 Tailwind helps you to integrate Instagram and Pinterest.
 This tool lets you schedule updates and you can also use it to research the most suitable time for your posts to go live based on when your subscribers are most active.

-Pricing: Plans start at $9.99/month with a free trial
+Pricing: Free option.
+Paid plans start at $12.99/month with a free trial.

 109. Articlecube

-Articlecube covers many categories including tech, home, business, and health, among others.
+Articlecube covers many categories including tech, home, business, and health.
 Your article need not be a typical press release.
 You can also write an informative article where you can mention your business.

 Pricing: Free